Shabang-Systems/simon/README.md

 ### Provision your Database

 You need to manually seed the database schema when you're first setting up.
-To do this, fill out the environment variables found in `.env.example` into the `.env` file in your local directory, then run:
+To do this, fill out the environment variables found in `.env.example` [available at this link](https://github.com/Shabang-Systems/simon/blob/main/.env.example) into the `.env` file in your local directory, then run:

 ```
-python setup_database.py
+simon-setup
 ```

 To setup your database.
 If the program exits without error, you are good to go.

 ### Run the code!

 You are now ready to ~~rock~~ Simon!
-Follow the usage examples in `tutorial.py` get a full overview of the Python API.
+Follow the usage examples in `tutorial.py` [available here](https://github.com/Shabang-Systems/simon/blob/main/tutorial.py) get a full overview of the Python API.

 ### REST API